 Action: Information only.
-Direction may be provided at the direction of the Committee.
+Direction may be provided at the direction of the Policy Board.

-F. Upcoming Meeting of Fresno COG Programing Subcommittee to discuss Fiscal Year 2017-18 Congestion Mitigation and Air Quality/Surface Transportation Block Grant Program (RSTP) [Jennifer Soliz/Lauren Dawson] [INFORMATION]
+F. Meeting of Fresno COG Programing Subcommittee to discuss Fiscal Year 2017-18 Congestion Mitigation and Air Quality/Surface Transportation Block Grant Program (RSTP) (Jennifer Soliz/Lauren Dawson) [INFORMATION]

-Summary: Fresno COG is beginning the fiscal year 2017-18 Call-for-Projects process for the

-Congestion Mitigation and Air Quality Improvement Program (CMAQ) and the Surface Transportation Block Grant Program (STBG), formerly known as the Regional Surface Transportation Program (RSTP).
-With this in mind, the Programming Subcommittee will convene on July 19, 2017 at Fresno COG in the Sequoia Conference room from 3:00 to 4:30 p.m. to meet with COG staff to discuss possible updates and/or changes to the call-for-projects procedures and criteria.
+Summary: Fresno COG is beginning the fiscal year 2017-18 Call-for-Projects process for the Congestion Mitigation and Air Quality Improvement Program (CMAQ) and the Surface Transportation Block Grant Program (STBG), formerly known as the Regional Surface Transportation Program (RSTP).
+With this in mind, the Programming Subcommittee met on July 19, 2017 to discuss possible updates and/or changes to the call-for-projects procedures and criteria.
 The Programming Subcommittee is comprised of city and county planning, public works and engineering staff.
-The Call-for-Projects' initiation is anticipated in September 2017.
+The Call-for-Projects initiation is anticipated in September 2017.
+Due to meeting deadlines for posting the agenda, a verbal update of proposed changes can be provided if the Board desires.
+The proposed changes will be incorportated into the application packets which the Board and TTC/PAC committees will review/approve in September.